razorlikes/AppVolumeHotkeys/README.md

 * [Microsoft Visual Studio 2019 Community](https://www.visualstudio.com/vs/) - The IDE and Compiler used
 * [CSCore 1.2.1.2](https://github.com/filoe/cscore) - The audio library used to control volumes
+* [Fody 6.0.2](https://github.com/Fody/Fody) - The tool used to embed assemblies
+* [Fody Costura 4.1.0](https://github.com/Fody/Costura) - Fody addon used to embed DLLs into application

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details